 System Organ Class Frequency Adverse reactions

 Infections and infestations Rare Rhinitis

 Very rare YEL-AVD‡

-Blood and Lymphatic System Disorders Not known Lymphadenopathy
+Blood and lymphatic system disorders Not known Lymphadenopathy

-Immune System Disorders Not known Anaphylactoid reaction including angioedema
+Immune system disorders Not known Anaphylactoid reaction including angioedema

 Metabolism and nutrition disorders Very common Appetite loss

-Nervous System Disorders Very common Drowsiness, Cephalalgia
+Nervous system disorders Very common Drowsiness, Headache

 Uncommon Dizziness

-Very rare YEL-AND‡, seizures, aseptic meningitis
+Very rare YEL-AND‡, Seizure, Meningitis aseptic

 Not known Paraesthesia

-Gastrointestinal Disorders Very common Vomiting†
+Gastrointestinal disorders Very common Vomiting-

 Common Nausea

 Uncommon Abdominal pain

-Rare Diarrhoea
+Rare Diarrhea

-Skin and Subcutaneous Common Rash
+Skin and subcutaneous tissue Common Rash

-tissue Disorders Uncommon Pruritus
+disorders Uncommon Pruritus

 Not known Urticaria

 Musculoskeletal and Very common Myalgia

-Connective Tissue Disorders Common Arthralgia
+connective tissue disorders Common Arthralgia

-General Disorders and Administration Site Very common Irritability, Crying, Fever†, Asthenia, Injection site pain/tenderness
+General disorders and Very common Irritability, Crying, Pyrexia+,

+administration site Asthenia, Injection site

+conditions pain/tenderness

-Conditions Common Injection site erythema/redness, Injection site haematoma, Injection site induration; Injection site oedema/swelling
+Common Injection site

+erythema/redness, Injection site

+hematoma, Injection site induration;

+Injection siteoedema/swelling

 Uncommon Injection site papule

 Not known Influenza-like illness

-- \Specific to paediatric population, (see Section d.
-Paediatric population) - ‡ For clinical features see Section c.
-Description of selected adverse reactions - † Very common in toddlers (see Section d.
-Paediatric population), Common in general population c.
+^{} Specific to paediatric population, (see Section d.
+Paediatric population)

+c.
 Description of selected adverse reactions

 Cases of neurotropic disease (known as YEL-AND), some of which have had a fatal outcome, have been reported to occur within 30 days following vaccination with STAMARIL, and other yellow fever vaccines.
-YEL-AND may manifest either as an encephalitis (with or without demyelination), or as a neurobiological disease affecting the peripheral nervous system (for example Guillain-Barré syndrome).
-Encephalitis usually starts with high fever with cephalalgia that may progress to encephalopathy (for example confusion, lethargy, personality change for more than 24h, focal neurological deficits, cerebellar dysfunction or seizures.
-YEL-AND affecting the peripheral nervous system manifests generally with bilateral weakness of the limbs, or peripheral paresis of the cranial nerves with reduction or disappearance of tendon reflexes (see Section 4.4).
-Neurological diseases not fulfilling the YEL-AND criteria have been reported.
-The manifestations may include cases of aseptic meningitis or seizures not associated with focal neurological signs.
-These cases are generally of mild or moderate severity and resolve spontaneously.
+YEL-AND may manifest as either encephalitis (with or without demyelination), or as a neurologic disease with peripheral nervous system involvement (e.g. Guillain-Barré syndrome).
+Encephalitis usually starts with high fever with headache that may progressto include encephalopathy (e.g. confusion, lethargy, personality change lasting more than 24 hours), focal neurologic deficits, cerebellar dysfunction or seizures.
+YEL-AND with peripheral nervous system involvement usually manifests as bilateral limb weakness or peripheral cranial nerve paresis with decreased or absent tendon reflexes (see Section 4.4).

+Neurologic disease not meeting the criteria for YEL-AND has been reported.
+Manifestations may include cases of aseptic meningitis or seizure with no associated focal neurologic symptoms.
+Those cases are usually of mild or moderate severity and resolve spontaneously.

 Cases of viscerotropic disease (known as YEL-AVD and formerly described as "Febrile Multiple Organ-System Failure") have been reported following vaccination with STAMARIL, and other yellow fever vaccines, some of which have been fatal.
 In the majority of cases reported, the onset of signs and symptoms was within 10 days after the vaccination.

-Initial signs and symptoms are non-specific and may include fever, myalgia, fatigue, cephalalgia and hypotension, potentially progressing quickly to liver dysfunction with jaundice, muscle cytolysis, thrombocytopenia and acute respiratory and renal failure (see Section 4.4).
+Initial signs and symptoms are non-specific and may include pyrexia, myalgia, fatigue, headache and hypotension, potentially progressing quickly to liver dysfunction with jaundice, muscle cytolysis, thrombocytopenia and acute respiratory and renal failure (see Section 4.4).